Cody-Learner/bcc/README.md

 # bcc

-preliminary work - aurch dev
+This was preliminary work leading to aurch.

+For Arch linux packages.
-Script to build Arch AUR and official packages in clean chroot and information on devtools package.
+Builds AUR and official packages in clean chroot.
+Information on devtools package.